ctabin/jchess/README.md

 game.getPosition().put(7, 7, new King(Color.BLACK));
 ```

+The example below creates a new game with only the two kings and White to move.

 ### Position's legal moves

 It is very easy to retrieves all the legal move in a position for the color